 A Designer’s Mark Spotlight feature on Christopher Guy, the iconic designer of luxury custom furniture, decorative mirrors, and decor.
 From custom collections to well-appointed residences and Hollywood set design, Christopher Guy (CG) has become a leader in blending classicism with modernism in celebration of the fabulous lifestyle.

 Born in England in 1960, Christopher Guy Harrison grew up in Spain and France.
-From a young age he was inspired by the aesthetic beauty of French and Spanish design, the influence of which can be seen in his collections.
+From a young age he drew inspiration from the aesthetic beauty of French and Spanish design.
+It’s an influence among all his collections.
 He has the eye of a classic modern romantic, drawing inspiration from the Belle Époque, Art Nouveau, and Art Deco periods.